 Further information on funding for prospective UK, EU and international postgraduate students.

 You will study two core units and then select four optional units.
-Part-time students study the core units in the first year and stagger their optional units across the two years.
+Part-time students study the core units in the first year and stagger their optional units across the two years of the degree.

 - Art and Memory

 - Art in Russia and the Soviet Union

 - Text and Image

 The research component of the programme is written over the summer and is submitted in September.

 An upper second-class honours degree (or international equivalent).
 Non-traditional qualifications/routes may also be considered.